 The Environmental Protection Agency (EPA) has issued a regulation affecting pre-1994 model year urban buses when their engines are rebuilt or replaced after January 1, 1995.
 Known as the EPA's Urban Bus Retrofit/Rebuild Program, the requirement applies only to those urban buses powered by heavy-duty diesel (HDD) engines operating in metropolitan areas with 1980 populations of 750,0000 or more.
 The intent of the regulation is to reduce particulate matter (PM) emissions from urban buses.
-This report will familiarize transit agency staff with the program The document will be of interest to transit agency general managers, operations, maintenance, and planning personnel, as well as environmental agency officials, equipment suppliers, consultants, and others concerned with bus operations planning and design.
-The synthesis summarizes the options available under the EPA's program for heavy-duty diesel bus engines and clarifies the information in the regulations for transit agency programs already in place to reduce PM emissions.
-This synthesis is an immediately useful document that records practices that were acceptable within the limitations of the knowledge available at the time of its preparation
+This report will familiarize transit agency staff with the program.
+The document will be of interest to transit agency general managers, operations, maintenance, and planning personnel, as well as environmental agency officials, equipment suppliers, consultants, and others concerned with bus operations planning and design.
+The synthesis summarizes the options available under the EPA's program for heavy-duty diesel bus engines and clarifies the information in the regulations for transit agencies developing their own strategies for compliance.
+The synthesis also provides an overview of transit agency programs already in place to reduce PM emissions.
+This synthesis is an immediately useful document that records practices that were acceptable within the limitations of the knowledge available at the time of its preparation.